Gelcaa/ai-llm-engineering-1/README.md

 This is meant to be used while taking the course.

+**This is Gelca’s personal submission for the AI/LLM Engineering course.*

 ### Instructions

 1. Go to the folder for the day.